chatox/networks-science-course/practicum/ps06_network_models.md

     # Compute sum of degree
     sum_degree = 0

-    # YOUR CODE HERE: SUM OF DEGREE
+    # YOUR CODE HERE: COMPUTE SUM OF DEGREE OF NODES

     if sum_degree == 0:
         raise ValueError('Graph as no edges')

     # Compute probabilities
     probabilities = []
-    for i in g.nodes():
+    for u in g.nodes():
-        # YOUR CODE HERE: PROBABILITY OF SELECTING NODE i
+        # YOUR CODE HERE: COMPUTE PROBABILITY OF SELECTING NODE u
-        # Use probabilities.append(...)
+        # THEN APPEND IT TO probabilities USING probabilities.append(...)

     # Sample with replacement
     selected = np.random.choice(g.nodes(), size=m, replace=False, p=probabilities)